unpsjb-rtsg/wcrt/README.md

 ### Dependencias
 + libxml2
-+ gls - GNU Scientific Library
++ gsl - GNU Scientific Library

 # License
 This software is licensed under the MIT License.
 A copy of the license can be found in the `LICENSE` file.